Jesús Sosa Blanco

 Jesús Sosa Blanco (December 25, 1907 - February 18, 1959) was a colonel in the Cuban army under Fulgencio Batista.
 After Fidel Castro came to power, Sosa was arrested and charged with having committed 108 murders for Batista.
 His show trial took place in the Coliseo de la Ciudad Deportiva, before 17,000 spectators.
 Sosa was given a public trial in January 1959.
 The trial was televised.

+Trial

 During his trial, Sosa smiled and laughed at the crowd, which was screaming for him to be killed immediately."This is the Colosseum in Rome.
 I met brave rebels in the mountains, not types like you here.
 All you do is talk."The trial lasted through the night.
 Forty-five witnesses testified against Sosa.
 One woman, Maria Jacinta Galvez Martinez, said he massacred nearly an entire family.
 After one of Sosa's men refused to open fire on the family, he had him executed as well."This is the worst criminal in the world!
 He killed every member of the Argote family -my neighbors."The widow of one of Sosa's victims, Tomasa Batista Castillo, tried to lunge at him.
 "I begged you not to kill my husband, because of our eleven children," she said.
 "You said the rebels could raise them."
 One of Sosa's men said he witnessed his superior personally massacre 17 unarmed farmers.

 Sosa's defense attorney was a regular army lawyer who had been cleared of any involvement in war crimes or connections to Batista.
 He did not dispute the charges against Sosa.
 However, he did ask for leniency.
 Sosa's lawyer said Cuba did not have capital punishment when the crimes took place, and that his client was a soldier following orders during a civil war.
 The trial lasted 13 hours, and the crowd had thinned to about 500 people when the sentencing was finally done at dawn.
 Sosa was sentenced to death, albeit his execution was delayed so he could appeal.

 Sosa had a second hearing on February 18, 1959.
 During his appeal, he was implicated in more crimes by additional witnesses.
 His conviction and death sentence were affirmed, and he was executed by firing squad two days later.
 Before he was shot, Sosa said "I forgive you, and I hope you forgive me."
 His last words were "Fire."
 The same month, five of Sosa's men were executed for massacring 19 villagers.